iumi04/Connect4/README.md

 # Connect4
-Experience an enhanced version of Connect4 with this Python project, where you can challenge an intelligent AI opponent showcasing advanced gameplay without relying on machine learning.
-The centerpiece is an AI player employing strategic algorithms to analyze the game state, foresee future moves, and make optimal decisions.
+Connect4Bot is a Python implementation of the classic board game, offering players the opportunity to challenge an AI opponent -- a computer.
+While the AI employs basic strategies to analyze game states and make intelligent moves, it doesn't incorporate machine learning techniques.
+Users can enjoy a user-friendly interface, customize the difficulty level, and test their skills against the computer.
+The project serves as both entertainment and a learning tool for those interested in game development and basic AI concepts.

 # Key Features